Updated November 2017

 ) easily allows you to pack loads heavy enough to require extra support.
 Why not include a removable hip belt like the Flash

 ?
 We'd even settle for the tuckable hip belt on the Petzl Bug

 , but no hip belt is a deal breaker for many climbers we spoke with.

 The hip belt on the BD Bullet is removable via a simple sewn loop thread-through attachment.

 The last feature we wish was included on all climbing backpacks is a safety whistle.
-The MH Hueco, REI Co-op Flash and BD Bullet all have whistles that double as the buckle for their sternum strap—always at hand, impossible to forget.
-The potential emergency signaling use of a whistle is way too valuable for this light, simple device not to be included on any pack specifically designed for a risky sport like rock climbing.
+Half of the packs in the review have whistles that double as the buckle for their sternum strap—always at hand, impossible to forget.
+The potential emergency signaling use of a whistle is way too valuable for this light, simple device not to be included on any pack designed explicitly for a sport like rock climbing.

 The Patagonia Linked is stylish enough to wear for urban activities.

 It is hard to imagine another sport with as much variety of movement as rock climbing.
 From basic maneuvers like laybacks, drop knees, and stems to the esoteric inventions of inverted offwidth specialists, different routes can dictate our bodies contort in all manner of ways.
 A good climbing backpack should be able to accommodate these movements (or at least be haulable when something gymnastic is required).

 One difference between climbing daypacks and regular hiking daypacks is where they rest on your back; climbing specific bags should be designed to stay up high on the back to prevent them from tangling with gear on a harness.
 We also want our pack to allow for extra lower back mobility.
 At the same time, a climbing pack shouldn't be positioned too high, where it could interfere when looking up with a helmet on.
 All of the contenders in our test are slightly different back lengths and shapes.
 We strongly recommend (especially for smaller climbers) trying them on before buying if possible.